rand3289/OutNet/readme.md

 This document describes two services OutNetList and OutNetDir.
 Both services run over HTTP on different port numbers.

-"OutNet List" provides a list of IPv4 addresses, corresponding port numbers and ages of nodes participating in the OutNet.
+OutNetList provides a list of IPv4 addresses, corresponding port numbers and ages of nodes participating in the OutNet.
 Age is a number of minutes since the server has last been seen on line.
 This 16 bit value allows for nodes to be up to 45.5 days old.
-In addition, "OutNet List" provides information about a local "OutNet Dir" service.
+In addition, OutNetList provides information about the local OutNetDir service.

-"OutNet Dir" and is a service that lists other types of distributed services running locally.
-"OutNet Dir" does not have to run on the same machine/IP where "OutNet List" is running.
-One can choose not to run any local services other than "OutNet List" and disable this service.
+OutNetDir and is a service that lists other types of distributed services running locally.
+OutNetDir does not have to run on the same machine/IP where OutNetList is running.
+One can choose not to run any local services other than OutNetList and disable this service.

-Querying "OutNet List" port will return the following structure:
+Querying OutNetList port will return the following structure:

 struct ResponsePocket {
-    ushort dirPort; // port for querying "OutNet Dir" or 0 if it is not running vector<HostPort> list;
+    vector<HostPort> list;
 };